AbayonaDevFullstack/BackendDeepAgent/README.md

 ### `model` (Optional)

-By default, `deepagents` uses `"claude-sonnet-4-20250514"`.
+By default, `deepagents` uses `"claude-3-5-haiku-20241022"` (optimized for cost-efficiency).
 You can customize this by passing any [LangChain model object](https://python.langchain.com/docs/integrations/chat/).

 ### `builtin_tools` (Optional)